search icon

 Generic marks describe the type of category to which a product or service belongs.
 “Computer,” “oven,” “sweater,” and “mug” can all be considered generic marks.
 This type of mark can’t receive protection under trademark law because it would prevent too many other businesses from using that term.
 In addition, some trademarks that start out distinctive can become generic over time if the mark isn’t properly enforced.
 This can cause the mark to lose its trademark protection.

-Every state has different trademark laws.
+Every state has different trademark laws for state trademarks.
 You may need to apply for both a state and federal trademark to ensure that you fully protect your rights.

 Applying for a Trademark with the USPTO